ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 The `--miner.zk-prover-impl` flag specifies the type of zkSNARK implementation.

-Its default value is `1` which represents generating zk proofs using snarkjs.
+Its default value is `1`, indicating the generation of zk proofs using snarkjs.
 You have the option to override the flag and set it to `2` to utilize go-rapidsnark, resulting in enhanced performance for zk proof generation and eliminating the need to install Node.js and snarkjs.

-Within the detailed steps outlined in [Options for running es-node](#options-for-running-es-node), the option `--miner.zk-prover-impl 2` is utilized.
+Therefore, within the detailed steps outlined in [Options for running es-node](#options-for-running-es-node), the option `--miner.zk-prover-impl 2` is utilized.

 Since `--miner.zk-prover-impl` interacts closely with the environment, it is crucial to use the same configuration when running both `init.sh` and `run.sh`.